 Best time to Visit

 Langkawi has a coastal tropical climate year round, with temperatures ranging from 23°C in the early parts of the year to 34°C towards the end of the year.
 The wet monsoon season is from April to October making the best time to visit from November to March.
 The rain starts falling the whole month of June.
 If you are wary of crowd the try to avoid the Malaysian school holidays as the island becomes very busy during these periods.

-Call us on 020 3993 8476 to start planning your holiday to Four Seasons Resort Langkawi
+To start planning your holiday to Four Seasons Resort Langkawi